rixiobarrios/isPyramidWord/README.md

 `npm install`

-Use the below command on your terminal to run the application
+Use the below command on your terminal to run the application.

 `node server.js`

 ### Note:

-If some other service is running on port 8080, please edit application properties file under `isPyramidWord/server.js` folder to some other port number that's free
+If some other service is running on port 8080, please edit application properties file under `isPyramidWord/server.js` folder to some other port number that's free.

 ## Verifying Pyramid word